Planning to do the Kjerag hike and take one of the most incredible pics of your life? You’re on the right page.

 Kjerag (the mountain) and Kjeragbolten (the boulder) has became very popular over recent years, especially because of social media, and nowadays thousands of Instagrammers from all over the world come to do the Kjerag hike and get the daredevil no-photoshopped picture.

 After spending one and half day in Olso in the beginning of August of 2015, I took a flight to Stavanger.
 There are plenty of flights from Oslo to Stavanger, and prices can be as low as 25.00 euros.
 As I was by myself and not planing to rent a car, I opted for this city as a start point to my hikes in Norway because during the high season there is a bus from Stavanger to Kjerag (Øygardstøl).

 After a 50min flight, a bus from the airport to Stavanger’s terminal, and a 15min walk I arrived at the hotel.
 I just checked-in, drooped off my stuff and went to explore the city a little bit.
 There are many things to do in Stavanger, including a visit to the very charming old city, with white washed houses, dotted with plenty of flowers and cobblestone streets.

 After a quickly walk and some snaps I went to the supermarket to get some groceries for the next day (cereal bars, nuts, sandwich, juice and probably the most expensive mineral water I’ve ever gotten, almost US$ 4.00 each one).
 After leaving the supermarket I started wondering how expensive is travel in Norway.
-Actually I heard that Norway is one of the most expensive countries in Europe…
+Actually I heard that Norway is one of the priciest countries in Europe…

 How to do the Kjerag hike